ByteStorm: a multi-step data-driven approach for Tropical Cyclones detection and tracking: Appendix

 \subsection{Hyperparameter tuning of BYTE}

-To select the best configuration of data-driven models and BYTE-based tracking, an optimization algorithm was used.
-Specifically, fixing the bounding box size to $25$, the \textit{Track Buffer} to $1$ and varying both the \textit{Match} and \textit{Track Threshold}, a first grid-search was performed.
-This preliminary operation aimed at finding the best candidates for \textit{Match-} and \textit{Track-Threshold} while, at the same time, avoiding the high computational cost of the grid search.
-Within the pool of candidates, the TC tracker having \textit{Match Threshold} = $0.8$ and \textit{Track Threshold} = $0.7$ was selected and referred to as the \textit{Baseline}.
-Its skills are POD = $84.2$, FAR = $28.23$, $r_{ENP} = 0.63$ and $r_{WNP} = 0.71$.
-POD and FAR were computed on the joint ENP-WNP basins, considered as a whole.
+We use an optimization algorithm to select the best configuration of data-driven models and BYTE-based tracking.
+Specifically, fixing the bounding box size to $25$, the \textit{Track Buffer} to $1$ and varying both the \textit{Match} and \textit{Track Threshold}, we perform a first grid-search.
+This preliminary operation aims at finding the best candidates for \textit{Match-} and \textit{Track-Threshold} while, at the same time, avoiding the high computational cost of an entire grid search.
+Within the pool of candidates, we select and refer to as the \textit{Baseline} the TC tracker having \textit{Match Threshold} = $0.8$ and \textit{Track Threshold} = $0.7$.
+We select this configuration as it produces an acceptable POD-FAR trade-off (i.e. high POD and low FAR, comparable to the other trackers) and good Pearson correlation on all the basins.

-The selection criteria adopted in this phase was to find out the model having a POD higher than TRACK one and a good trade-off between FAR, track duration and the Pearson correlation on ENP and WNP.

-After this phase, the \textit{Bounding Box Size} was then varied in the set $BB = \{15, 21, 25, 31, 35\}$ and the \textit{Track Buffer} in $TB=\{1, 2, 3, 4\}$.
-Since the spatial resolution of the ERA5 climatic drivers is $0.25^{\circ} \times 0.25^{\circ}$, the bounding box size lower bound (15) and upper bound (35) were chosen in order to have physically meaningful DL-trackers, thus avoiding TC tracks with too far detections (i.e., above $400$ km).
-On the other hand, the \textit{Track Buffer} was set to a maximum of $4$ time-steps, similarly to \cite{ullrich_2021} tracker.
-The total number of possible DL-Trackers was $20$ in this phase.
+After this phase, we then vary the \textit{Bounding Box Size} in the set $BB = \{15, 21, 25, 31, 35\}$ and the \textit{Track Buffer} in $TB=\{1, 2, 3, 4\}$.
+Since the spatial resolution of the ERA5 climatic predictors is $0.25^{\circ} \times 0.25^{\circ}$, we choose the bounding box size lower bound (15) and upper bound (35) in order to have physically meaningful DL-trackers, thus avoiding TC tracks with too far detections (i.e., above $400$ km).
+On the other hand, we set the \textit{Track Buffer} to a maximum of $4$ time-steps, similarly to \cite{ullrich_2021} tracker.
+The total number of possible DL-Trackers is $20$ in this phase.

-The pool of candidates was augmented including some physical constraints: i) removing TCs originating on land, ii) removing TCs originating above $30^{\circ}$ Latitude (\cite{hodges_2017}) and iii) removing TCs originating above $50^{\circ}$ Latitude (\cite{ullrich_2021}).
-In addition to the aforementioned $3$ post-processing, the combination i)-ii) and i)-iii) were added.
-Therefore, a total of $120$ different DL-trackers candidates was reached.
+We augment the pool of candidates including some physical constraints, applied one at a time: i) removing TCs originating on land, ii) removing TCs originating above $30^{\circ}$ Latitude (\cite{hodges_2017}) and iii) removing TCs originating above $50^{\circ}$ Latitude (\cite{ullrich_2021}).
+In addition to the aforementioned $3$ post-processing, we add the combination of i)-ii) and i)-iii).
+Therefore, we reach a total of $120$ different DL-trackers candidates.